davidviva/DataAnalysisPython/Final/README.md

   3.result:

 ### Analysis3:
-  1.aim: calculate the average rating of each movie and sort it by men and women, then compare the rating of men and women, find the most disagreement movies
+  1.aim: calculate the average rating of each movie and sort it by men and women, then compare the rating of men
+  &emsp;and women, find the most disagreement movies
   2.process:
       &emsp;step1: use argparse to get the input(the threshold of fillter data, and the topk number)
       &emsp;step2: load data: load the user_ratings table